bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Breezy
+- Breezy and Mostly Clear
-- 65% humidity
+- 59% humidity
 - 16 mph wind
-- 6% cloud cover
+- 18% cloud cover
 - 35 AQI 🟩
 - 0.02 inches of rain expected in the next 48 hours